Bhargavi84/yoga-emporium/README.md

   ###  Existing Features
  ___
- * ### Navigation bar
+ * ### **Navigation bar**
- The nav bar feature is fixed in desktops and if resized turns into a hamburger icon in mobile and tablet screen and coresponding link will display from right side.
+ The nav bar feature is fixed in desktops and if resized turns into a hamburger icon in mobile and tablet screen and coresponding link will display from left side.

- * ### Home
+ * ### **Home / Landing page**

- The Home page feature have the search panel in which, it has two buttons Reset and Search.
+ * The Home page feature have the search panel at the top.
- If user enters a word , it displays the results below the panel it takes data from recipe name, category_name and Ingredients list. otherwise it displays a message 'No Results Found'
+ If user enters a word , it displays the results below the panel it takes data from product name, and description. otherwise it displays a message '0 Products found for "name you have entered".
- Reset button resets the value entered in search button and retrieve the home page.
+ By clicking on "Yoga Emporium" logo font retrieves the home page.
+ * Menu - My profile, Clothing, Essntials, Special offers.
+ * Social media icon, when clicked, respective social link is opened in new tab.
+ * My Account Icon has profile and logout dropdown.
+ * Bag Icon
+ * Blog Icon
+ * Shop Now button on the mid screen.

  * ### Profile
  The Profile page feature have the display of username on top of the page, also displays  user's recipe cards and has a show more button and when clicked it will take to show recipe page.